-\ In December 2018 the loan note investment made in Lunar 2 Limited by the VCT was repaid.
-Instead of the VCT receiving the cash proceeds from this repayment, the amount was instead credited to various outstanding loans due to investee companies, including Lunar 2 Limited, from the VCT and included within amounts falling due after more than one year.
+In December 2018 the loan note investment made in Lunar 2 Limited by the VCT was repaid.
+Instead of the VCT receiving the cash proceeds from this repayment, the amount was instead credited to the outstanding loan balance due to Lunar 2 Limited from the VCT and included within amounts falling due after more than one year.
 Please refer to note 13.